biotrain-latam/AI-pilot-course/Module 2 Clustering/README.md

 By the end of this course, participants will be able to: ERASE OTHER OUTCOMES NOT CORRESPONDING TO YOUR MODULE

-1. Identify appropriate AI concepts and techniques, ethical aspects, and general usability of AI in bioscience.

 2. Preprocess and analyze biological datasets using clustering algorithms, including regional databases (LATAM).

-3. Build and evaluate classification models to address biological questions in the LATAM context.

-4. Apply deep learning models, including tools such as AlphaFold, to analyze complex biological research problems.

-5. Deliver AI contents with best teaching/learning practices in biological research.

 ## Materials and tutorials